Published in: 2011

 Kvarnström, E., McConville, J., Bracken, P., Johannson, F., Fogde, M. (2011).
 The sanitation ladder – a need for a revamp?.
 Journal of Water, Sanitation and Hygiene for Development Vol. 1 No. 1 pp. 3–12

-Asia & Pacific English Europe, Caucasus & Central Asia Latin America & Caribbean Middle East & Nothern Africa North America Rural Sanitation systems and technology options (WG4) Sub-Saharan Africa Urban (entire city)
+East Asia & Pacific English Europe & Central Asia Latin America & Caribbean Middle East & North Africa North America Rural Sanitation systems and technology options (WG4) Sub-Saharan Africa Urban (entire city)

 Share this page on